 CUIMC offers support and resources for students experiencing sexual violence, intimate partner violence, sexual harassment and stalking.
 We also provide services for survivors of childhood physical and sexual abuse.
 Both women and men can experience sexual violence, most commonly with someone they know.
 Our services exist for students who may have experienced various forms of violence or abuse, either recently, or in the past, as well as co-survivors.

-As a part of the Columbia University community, CUMC—along with Barnard College and Teachers College—is committed to providing a learning environment free from gender-based discrimination and harassment.
-As such, CUMC does not tolerate any kind of gender-based discrimination or harassment, which includes sexual assault, sexual harassment, and gender-based harassment.
+As a part of the Columbia University community, CUIMC—along with Barnard College and Teachers College—is committed to providing a learning environment free from gender-based discrimination and harassment.
+As such, CUIMC does not tolerate any kind of gender-based discrimination or harassment, which includes sexual assault, sexual harassment, and gender-based harassment.

 If you believe you have been subjected to gender-based discrimination or harassment you are encouraged to report these incidents.
 Upon receiving a report, the University will respond, and if appropriate, take steps to prevent the recurrence of the discrimination or harassment.